LiveBench/LiveBench/README.md

     <a href="https://arxiv.org/abs/2406.19314">📝 Paper</a>
 </p>

-LiveBench will appear as a [Spotlight Paper](https://openreview.net/forum?id=sKYHBTAxVa) in ICLR 2025.
+LiveBench appeared as a [Spotlight Paper](https://openreview.net/forum?id=sKYHBTAxVa) in ICLR 2025.

 Top models as of 30th September 2024 (for a full up-to-date leaderboard, see [here](https://livebench.ai/)):